 - You missed a milestone by losing a match or dropping the ball, but you kept going anyway and showed grit and perseverance.

 What if you applied these values elsewhere?
 What if you reset your targets by leaning into your strengths instead of fighting against them?
 Especially when you’re young, it’s easy to attach yourself to a passion that isn’t in line with your natural abilities, because you don’t have sufficient experience to identify those abilities.
-By letting go of these expired obsessions, you free yourself to explores truer strength-based goals.
+By letting go of these expired obsessions, you free yourself to set goals based on authentic strengths .

 In the required reading Atomic Habits by James Clear, he discusses the success of Scott Adams, creator of Dilbert.
 Adams knew he was not the best artist and he was not the best comedian.
 But how many other people were both a good artist, a funny comedian, and an experienced businessman?
 This confluence gave him a fresh perspective and a novel route to success; a blend he could offer that no one else could (or had before).